manymoments/manymoments.github.io/_posts/2020-03-26-private-set-intersection-a-soft-introduction.md

 ### Steve may cheat (1)

-Steve may sed Alice and Bob a different set of values, even values that are not in the intersection.
+Steve may send Alice and Bob a different set of values, even values that are not in the intersection.

 **Example:**
 Let $A=\{a_1,a_2,a_3,a_4,a_5\}$ and $B=\{b_1,b_2,b_3,b_4,b_5\}$ such that $a_1=b_1$ and $a_2=b_2$ and $A\cap B=\{a_1,a_2\}=\{b_1,b_2\}$.
 Then Steve receives $\hat A=\{\hat a_1,\hat a_2,\hat a_3,\hat a_4,\hat a_5\}$ from Alice and $\hat B=\{\hat b_1,\hat b_2,\hat b_3,\hat b_4,\hat b_5\}$ from Bob.